MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-online-endpoints.md

 1. Submit scoring requests to the endpoint to create entries in the logs.

-1. From either the online endpoint properties or the Log Analytics workspace, select **Logs** from the left of the screen.
+1. Go to the Azure portal, and then use one of the following options to open the logs:
+   - Go to the properties page for your online endpoint.
+Under **Monitoring**, select **Logs**.
+   - Go to your Log Analytics workspace.
+On the left, select **Logs**.

 1. Close the **Queries hub** window that automatically opens.